TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 39/Ezekiel 39.8.md

 ---

-Behold, it cometh, and it shall be done, saith the Lord Jehovah; this is the day whereof I have spoken.
+Behold, it comes, and it shall be done, says the Lord Yahweh; this is the day about which I have spoken.